MmedaraU/study-notes/html-and-html5.md

 ![Table Striping](img/html-table-striping.png)

 **To align text in a table, use the `vertical-align` property.
 It works only with inline or table-cell elements.**Can also use text-align.

+# Good Practices
+1. Write standards-compliant markup
+2. Make use of semantic elements
+3. Use proper document structure
+4. Use alternative text on images
+5. Separate CSS from HTML
+6. Be careful with divs
+7. Continually refactor code